kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/why-react/why-react-are-there-other-tools.md

 Vue, on the other hand, is designed to be progressive.
 It was designed from the ground up to be incrementally adoptable.
 The core library focuses on the view layer only and is easy to integrate with other libraries or existing projects.
 Vue is easier to learn than both React and Angular.
 However, it's not backed by a large company like React or Angular, and its job market is currently smaller.

-Here is a very nice comparation video:
+Here is a very nice comparative video:

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/T2uKprwHHXU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>